andrewtevinkim/pernilla/README.md

 Please, commit your changes or stash them before you can merge.`

 So rather than send tracks to Crumblove I thought I'd just create something new.
 Take that, terrorist scum!

+## Pernilla employees, unite!

+Anyone from Norway involved with Pernilla here in the United States please help this Norwegian brand get set up in Norge!